Violin Concerto No. 1 (Paganini): Tonality

-Paganini intended the Concerto to be heard in E-flat major: the orchestral parts were written in E-flat, and the solo was written in D major with instructions for the violin to be tuned a semitone high, (a technique known as scordatura) enabling the soloist to achieve effects sounding in E-flat which would not be possible with normal tuning.
-An example of this is the opening of the third movement, where the violin plays a rapid downward scale A-G-F♯-E-D, both bowed and pizzicato, which is possible on an open D-string, but extremely difficult in the key of E-flat. (i.e. playing B♭-A♭-G-F-E♭) Two strings would be required to play this downward scale, whereas only one string is required to play it in the key of D. In addition, having the orchestra playing in E-flat appears to comparatively mute the sound of the orchestra compared to the solo violin, because the orchestral string section plays less frequently on open strings, with the result that the solo violin part emerges more clearly and brightly from the orchestral accompaniment.
+Paganini intended the Concerto to be heard in E♭ major: the orchestral parts were written in E♭, and the solo was written in D major with instructions for the violin to be tuned a semitone high, (a technique known as scordatura) enabling the soloist to achieve effects sounding in E♭ which would not be possible with normal tuning.
+An example of this is the opening of the third movement, where the violin plays a rapid downward scale A-G-F♯-E-D, both bowed and pizzicato, which is possible on an open D-string, but extremely difficult in the key of E♭. (i.e. playing B♭-A♭-G-F-E♭) Two strings would be required to play this downward scale, whereas only one string is required to play it in the key of D.

+In addition, having the orchestra playing in E♭ appears to comparatively mute the sound of the orchestra compared to the solo violin, because the orchestral string section plays less frequently on open strings, with the result that the solo violin part emerges more clearly and brightly from the orchestral accompaniment.

 Leslie Howard's arrangement

-Scholar and musicologist Leslie Howard (known for his work on Paganini's contemporary Franz Liszt) arranged an edition of the concerto in the key of E-flat, with reference both to Paganini's manuscript and the first edition.
-Howard's edition is the first to be published in the key of E-flat and with the solo part.
+Scholar and musicologist Leslie Howard (known for his work on Paganini's contemporary Franz Liszt) arranged an edition of the concerto in the key of E♭, with reference both to Paganini's manuscript and the first edition.
+Howard's edition is the first to be published in the key of E♭ and with the solo part.